Cell Tower Lease Rates – Negotiate More Rent & Better Terms

-You would not sell your house without knowing the real value of it, so why would you enter any cell tower agreement without knowing what the true value of your cell site lease really is?
+You would not sell your house without knowing the real value of it, so why would you enter any agreement without knowing what the true value of your cell tower lease really is?

 Don’t do a deal just to do a deal, do the right deal.

 The renewal needs to be of value to you.
-Remember, you have something the cell tower companies want; it’s not the other way around.
+Remember, you have something they want; it’s not the other way around.

-A cell tower lease buyout is when a company pays a property owner a lump sum for the right to future cell tower rents.
+A buyout is when a company pays a property owner a lump sum for the right to future rents.

 What you, the property owner, need to understand is what the “Real Value” of your cell tower lease is before you agree to any buyout deal.
 The wrong lease buyout deal can cost you money and possibly devalue your property.